andrejmanin/andrejmanin/README.md

     </a>
 </h1>

-# Styding software developing and making something intresting 💻
+<p> Styding software developing and making something intresting 💻 </p>

 # Stydy in Ukraine 🌍